If you are reading this blog post, it means you are serious about moving your website to the cloud.

 For this review, I have chosen DigitalOcean, a provider that is suitable for small-scale websites and blogs.

 Next, you will be asked to pick a server size.
-You will notice that you do not have much options at this stage.
+You will notice that you do not have many options at this stage.
 It’s because you are signing up for a trial period.
-That’s good, because you will know if you want to use Cloudways or not.
+That’s good because you will know if you want to use Cloudways or not.

 Once you have picked your server size, you’ll be asked your server location.
 I think this is a great option.
 If your website is made for the European market, then hosting it in the US is a bad idea.
-You should host it on a European location, as there will be not a lot of latency.
-The website will serve its purpose quickly and your visitors will like you for that.
+You should host it on a European location, as it helps in reducing the latency that results in better page load time.

 Now, press the “Launch Server” button to create your instance with a WordPress-optimized stack.
 The platform will ask you to wait for few minutes.

-Once it’s ready, you will see the management console of Cloudways.
-By default, you will see the Server Management screen with a number of options.
+Once it’s ready, you will see the management area of Cloudways.
+By default, it shows the Server Management screen with a number of options.

 Let’s move on to the Application Management screen.
 Select “Applications” from the top navigation bar.
 You will see your first installation there.
 Click the link.